tomBialick/FNMA_class_project/README.md

 ### API
 Networking with this app is recommended to be done using fetch through RESTful calls.
-See below for
+See below for examples and a routing list of implemented methods

 ##### Example
 ```javascript